By Sanjay Anandaram, TiE Bangalore Governing Board Member

 A 3-pronged approach

 First, the setting up of standards is an important area that needs attention.
 There is a strong first mover advantage in the world of technology standards and rule setting.
 China, for example, has an IoT Reference Architecture (RA) that is likely to be accepted by the international community as the ISO/IEC 30141 made by the WuXi IoT Research Institute.
 The RA was in the works since 2013 with China, US, Britain, Japan, Sweden competing for establishing a standard.
 China adopted the same approach in setting the rules for 5G over a decade ago.
 India needs to adopt a similar approach for 6G since the 5G train has well passed.
-6G will lead to smaller, energy efficient, AI enabled with implications for defence, space and drones and multiple sectoral applications.
+6G will lead to smaller, energy efficient, AI enabled devices with implications for defence, space and drones and multiple sectoral applications.
 Can India set a multivendor IoT (mvIoT) standard?
 Can it innovatively leverage WANI 2.0 (WiFi Access Network Interface) as has been argued ?
 Participating in ISO, ITU and IEEE standards bodies is critical.
 The role of technology experts, academia and industry participants has to be enlisted.

 Second, the importance of “markets”.
 Namely, leveraging the size and scale of the Indian market to get leading foreign companies to participate in India while conforming to Indian standards.
 Creating market opportunities through the right policy interventions to create markets and strong companies.
-The of markets can be used to negotiate deals and opportunities in overseas markets.
+The power of markets can be used to negotiate deals and opportunities in overseas markets.
 This will require a lot of education, awareness generation, evangelization and collaboration.
 All of which will require an institutional framework to operate in.
 China has successfully shown how to strategically use the power of their massive market.

 The third and equally, if not more, important aspect involves the setting up of an Indian entity exclusively for IoT consisting of Indian companies – large and small – with a clear charter for furthering IoT in and from India.
-The staffing, funding and of this entity has to be such to ensure independence while driving the agenda.
+The staffing, funding and governance of this entity has to be such to ensure independence while driving the agenda.
 The entity should have separate and several expert groups working on policy, technology, laws, partnerships, education, certification, awareness generation and the like.

 The enthusiastic reception of forums like IoTNext over the past few years has shown that India has the necessary ingredients to be to be a serious global player in IoT.
 It now needs to set itself up global success through the creation of the mutually reinforcing mechanisms of institutions, standards and markets.